 Turkish trying to turn everything into an adjective will say thus:

-This method is a particular difficulty as in English we use a relative construction The telephone
+This method is a particular difficulty as in English we use a relative construction:

 The Turkish aspect differs from English and can only be appreciated by usage and practice, as it is an alien construction for English speakers.

 -deki can also be used as a location in time scale: